michwng/MLG-Breakout/README.txt

 https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript
 for providing the tutorial necessary to complete this project.

+HOW TO PLAY:
+1. Download the entire folder as a ZIP file.
+(Do this by pressing the "Code" button on the top right and clicking on "Download ZIP" in the menu)
+2. Once it's done downloading, extract all the files.
+3. Open index.html using a web browser.
+4. Start playing MLG Breakout in the web browser!

 This project is for ETSU's ACM Game Jam Spring 2023.
 It lasted from late February to late March.
 I worked on this project from March 9,2023 to March 20, 2023.